Double Majors and Simultaneous Degrees

 Simultaneous degree applications should be submitted at least two terms prior to graduation in order to meet College residence requirements.
 CDSS students may not declare a simultaneous degree in their final term at UC Berkeley.

-Students Admitted Fall 2023 and Prior
+Students Admitted Prior to Fall 2023

 Course Overlap Rules